-Bystronic's carbon footprint in 2023 and in past years has been calculated in accordance with the requirements of the Greenhouse Gas Protocol (GHG Protocol).
+Bystronic's carbon footprint in 2024 and in past years has been calculated in accordance with the requirements of the Greenhouse Gas Protocol (GHG Protocol).
 No emission sources have been excluded for scopes 1 and 2.
-When calculating the carbon footprint, only the direct emissions were considered, i.e., no emissions from the upstream value chain, i.e., well-to-tank GHG emissions of fuels.

 3.1.2.1 Boundaries of operations carbon footprint data (Scope 1 & 2)